 - A simple model that involves a cutting blade being operated manually

-- A more complex hydraulic log splitter that is more complex to build but will likely result in better performance.
+- A more complex hydraulic log splitter is more complex to build but will likely result in better performance.

 Here are the materials that you’ll need:

-- An engine that’s five horsepower or more
+- Engine that’s five horsepower or more

 You can also buy many of the items on Amazon and other online retailers if you want them delivered right to your front door.

-All in all, everything will cost you far less than you would’ve spent on a brand-new gas-powered log splitter.
+Everything will cost you far less than you would’ve spent on a brand-new gas-powered log splitter.
 It’s also much more fun to make it yourself!

-DIY Basic Log Splitter
+Basic DIY Log Splitter

 - Begin by attaching a blade to a long arm.

-- Set up the frame with a spring that will bring the blade up to starting position after each swing.
+- Set up the frame with a spring that will bring the blade up to the starting position after each swing.

 - Use a spring that is big enough to attach a weight to it.
 This will give the blade more force as it comes down.
-The frame will also need a way to hold the wood in place, so it doesn’t move under the force of the blade.
+The frame will also need a way to hold the wood in place so it doesn’t move under the force of the blade.

 This describes a basic log splitter model that needs to be manually operated.